 Offline meetups are also a great way to reconnect with both previous applicants and previous employees.
-Previous applicants who didn’t get hired may have acquired the skills you’ve been looking for overtime.
-The same goes for ex-employees (who left in amicable terms).
+Previous applicants who didn’t get hired may have acquired the skills you’ve been looking for over time.
+The same goes for ex-employees (who left on amicable terms).
 They can bring new skills and more experience.
 Rehiring them comes with the bonus of knowing that they’re already a good fit.

 As earlier mentioned, there’s no “correct” real estate recruitment strategy.
 Different tactics work for different brokerages.
 When you find out which one works for your brokerage, take note, improve, and adapt.
 Doing so will help you find talented individuals for your team.